 I live in the middle of no-where with no-one else dashing near me!

 Don’t worry!
-We have a great Strava community if you want to connect virtually with other dashers, and of course, we love seeing photos from your runs on our social feeds!
+We have a great Facebook and Strava community if you want to connect virtually with other dashers, and of course, we love seeing photos from your runs on our social feeds!
 This year, we’ll be suggesting people use Strava segments to show their favourite local routes – maybe you’ll be closer to another Dasher than you think!

 Do I have to fundraise?

-If you do want to fundraise for Sue Ryder, you can update the fundraising page created when you register by signing in to JustGiving here.
+You can update the fundraising page created when you register by signing in to JustGiving here.

 Can I raise money for other charities?